munna9/devops-codes/candidates/README.md

 * Must be added to a run-list before it can be used by the chef-client

 Please read attributes section for configuration parameters for any recipe(s)

-### candidates::candiates_lb

-Configures candidates internal load balancer for the use of data-api and data-ui services

-1. Create/update candidates_elb.conf under `['nginx']['app']['directory']` with nodes identified by respective specification nginx-pod configuration
-1. Notify nginx-pod container to reload to reflect changes

 ### candidates::ecr_deploy